 I look at the car thermometer.
-It reads -14°C without the windchill at 2 PM.
+It reads -14°C without the wind-chill at 2 PM.
 Then I look at my husband – and he’s got a giant smile plastered all over his face.
 The one thing he likes to do more than anything else in the world is skate.
 And one of the best places in the world for skating is the Rideau Canal in Ottawa – also a UNESCO World Heritage Site.
 Cold temperatures be damned!

-You can rent skates
+You can rent skates on the Rideau Canal

 The Rideau Canal – the largest naturally frozen ice rink

 The Rideau Canal is the largest, naturally frozen ice rink in the world with a skating surface equivalent to 90 Olympic hockey rinks – enough to earn it a spot in the Guinness Book of World Records.
-(The longest naturally frozen rink is on the Red and Assiniboine Rivers in Winnipeg.)
+The longest naturally frozen rink is on the Red and Assiniboine Rivers in Winnipeg.